semgrep/semgrep-docs/docs/deployment/cloud-scanning.md

 1. Search for your repository's name.
 1. Click the **<i class="fa-solid fa-gear"></i> gear icon** to access the settings page for that repository.
 1. Click the dropdown at the header and click **Delete project**.

-Delete project does not delete the `semgrep.yml` file. tk-to confirm

 ## Revoke Semgrep's access to your repositories